A comparison of categorical and topological entropies on Weinstein manifolds: Preliminaries

 \subsection{Categorical entropy}

-We start this subsection by introducing Definition \ref{def categorical entropy} which is originally defined in \cite{Dimitrov-Haiden-Katzarkov-Kontsevich}. \begin{definition} Let $\mathcal{C}$ be a triangulated category with a split-generator $G$.
+In this subsection, we introduce the notion of categorical entropy.
+This requires preliminary knowledge on triangulated categories, split-generators, etc. We recommend \cite{Gelfand-Manin13,Seidel} as a general reference on these.
+We start by introducing the notions of complexity and categorical entropy, which are originally defined in \cite{Dimitrov-Haiden-Katzarkov-Kontsevich}. \begin{definition} Let $\mathcal{C}$ be a triangulated category with a split-generator $G$.
 Let $\Phi$ be an auto-equivalence defined on $\mathcal{C}$. \begin{enumerate} \item The {\em complexity of $E_2$ relative to $E_1$ at $t$} is a number in $[0,\infty]$ given by

 \item For a given $t\in\mathbb{R}$, the {\em categorical entropy of $\Phi$ at $t$} is defined as

 \end{enumerate} \end{definition}

 In the current paper, we only consider the case of $t=0$.